 Key takeaways

-• Traditional perimeter-based security is becoming increasingly outdated due to increasing IoT devices and insider threats, with Zero Trust offering a more dynamic solution.
+- Traditional perimeter-based security is becoming increasingly outdated due to increasing IoT devices and insider threats, with Zero Trust architecture offering a more dynamic solution.

-• To enhance security, Zero Trust limits employee access to only necessary resources, thus minimizing potential breaches.
+- To enhance security, Zero Trust limits employee access to only necessary resources, thus minimizing potential breaches by applying least privilege access.

 The Zero Trust approach

 The Zero Trust method responds to current IT security challenges when users connect from on-premises and outside.
 It facilitates network management when its scope is too huge to trust connections that passed a single layer of authentication.
-This approach works wonders for remote employees' authorization and controlling access to hybrid cloud environments.
+This is where Zero Trust architecture truly excels—working wonders for remote employees’ authorization and controlling access to hybrid cloud environments.

 For this reason, its gaining traction and is set to replace traditional perimeter-based security models in organizations.
 These were used to protect the devices and users directly connected to the organization’s LAN, considering it protected from external threats.
 However, the rise of IoT devices over which network administrators have little to no control and the rising dangers of insider threats changed the cybersecurity landscape.
 Zero Trust solves this problem by denying every connection unless it’s verified and reauthorized.